rajibhasan01/Hire-Programer/README.md

 We use the bootstap 5.1

 ### `Font Awesome`
-We usw font awesome icon
+We use font awesome icon.